-Becky Auer of the Cystic Fibrosis Foundation in Pittsburgh writes to celebrities asking for doodles, then holds a celebrity auction to raise money.
-We spoke with Becky about the best ways to contact celebrities for doodles, and tips on how to hold a celebrity doodle auction.
+Becky Auer of the Cystic Fibrosis Foundation of Pittsburgh and Profit Catapult Business School writes to celebrities asking for doodles, then holds a celebrity auction to raise money for her cause.
+We spoke with Becky about the best ways to contact celebrities for doodles, and how to hold a celebrity doodle auction.

 I am on the Board of Directors for the Cystic Fibrosis Foundation.
 I got involved because my daughter, who is now 11, has Cystic Fibrosis.
 This genetic disease affects the lungs and the pancreas.
 The lifespan right now is about 35 years old, but we’re in the process of raising awareness and funds to find a cure, and they’re actually very close.
 I chair a lot of events, and in addition to being on the Board of Directors for Cystic Fibrosis, I am on the Family Advisory Board and part of the Volunteer Leadership Initiative.

 Get Big-Time Publicity - Meet National TV Producers & Print/Online Editors One-On-One, Face-To-Face.
 Apply Now To The National Publicity Summit 2019, Coming Up October 23-26, 2019 In New York City.
 Only 100 Spots Available - Apply Now!

 There are about 30,000 adults and children that have this disease.
 The doctors feel if they can find a cure for Cystic Fibrosis, it will also accelerate finding a cure for cancer.
 We do a lot of fundraising and we try to find unique ways to do that.
 This is how I stumbled across your Contact Any Celebrity service and your Celebrity Black Book that has been wonderful for our organization.

 Where did you get the idea to ask for doodles?